ms-iot/imx-iotcore/Documentation/provisioning.md

 * MFG:success
   * The device successfully made it to the end of provisioning and is ready for the provisioning host to move to the next device.
   * The provisioning host may power off the device immediately and begin provisioning the next one.
+* MFGF:mac
+  * The device failed to receive a proper MAC address to fuse.
 * MFGF:remotehost
   * The device failed to get the correct response when checking that the provisioning host was connected.
 * MFGF:ekcert